farcasterxyz/contracts/docs/docs.md

 The fid state transitions when users take specific actions:

 - `register` - register a new fid from any address
-- `trusted register` - register a new fid from the trusted sender
+- `trusted register` - register a new fid from the trusted caller
 - `disable trusted register` - allow registration from any sender
 - `transfer` - move an fid to a new custody address
 - `request recovery` - request a recovery of the fid